tiagokriok/resumia/README.md

 ## Intro

 Resumia allows users to upload a document and make questions about it.
-The questions are based on the content of the document.
+The answers are based on the content of the document.

 ## Features